 This may help identify any incidents or issues that have happened, and are publicly available online, which the school might want to explore with the applicant at interview.
-(KCSIE 2023, paragraph 221).
+(KCSIE 2024, paragraph 226, page 59).

 Our human resources department will make known of this due diligence by placing this intention to research publicly available online material within the advert, candidate pack and application from so that it is well known before any short-listing takes place that this will occur.